 maj9: here the ninth note in the scale is added to a major seventh chord.

-dim: is an abbreviation for diminished and the chords are diminished in the way the third and the fifth note are flattened.
+dim: is an abbreviation for diminished and the chord is diminished in the way the third and the fifth notes are flattened.
 There is also diminished 7th with a flattened seventh note.

-aug: is an abbreviation for augmented and the chords are augmented in the way the fifth note are sharpened.
+aug: is an abbreviation for augmented and the chord is augmented in the way the fifth note is sharpened.

 sus: is an abbreviation for suspension.
 Here the third is replaced by either the fourth note (sus4) or the second note (sus2) in the scale.

-For example Csus4, including C – F – G and Csus2, including C – D – G.
+For example, Csus4: including C – F – G or Csus2, including C – D – G.

-Inverted chords are very common and mean that the notes in a chord are shifting positions.
-If we take triads as an example, there are two inversions possible.
+Inverted chords are very common and means that the notes in a chord shifts their positions.
+If we take a major triad as an example, there are two inversions possible.
 The first inversion uses the second note as bass note and the second inversion uses the third note as bass note.